 Creating lifestyle footwear franchises are not a stranger to Robert Greenberg.
 After starting and ending his relationship with former sneaker giant LA Gear, he was ready to get back in the shoe game in 1992.
 Heck, he even dragged his son to his fantasy of introducing their brand of casual wear.

 On May 29, 1992, the Greenbergs established Skechers.
 It was a rough spot at first as they were a distributor for Doc Martens shoes.
 It turns out, Robert was not satisfied with this, so he flipped the company into one that produces its designs.
-After a brief stint of boots and skate shoes, Skechers released the Chrome Dome which received a right amount of following with grunge nuts.
+After a brief stint of cleats and skate shoes, Skechers released the Chrome Dome which received a right amount of following with grunge nuts.

 From then on, the brand became known as a company specializing in lifestyle shoes that can be fashioned every day.
 This movement even stretched out to celebrity endorsers like Christina Aguilera and many others which boosted its popularity to all ages alike.
 As the company slowly cemented its name in the market, more and more shoe designs surfaced amounting to thousands.